 The Donald W. Seldin Research Symposium is the annual resident and fellow research day hosted by the Department of Internal Medicine.
 First started in 2015, it has rapidly become the flagship research event of the program.
 The goal of the Seldin Symposium is threefold:

-- To highlight interesting cases residents see and important research residents partake in.
+- To highlight interesting cases and important research in the Department of Internal Medicine

 - To promote the research mission of the Department of Internal Medicine and residency program.

 - To foster and forge research collaboration within the department and the residency program.

 The Seldin Symposium is held annually on the first Thursday-Friday in May.
 Nearly all submitted research is accepted for presentation.
 Clinical and basic research, case reports, and quality improvement initiatives are presented in poster format and are independently judged by several members of the Department of Internal Medicine.
 Participants present their posters to faculty judges and invited guest judge during sessions held on Thursday (in 2016, we had more than 85 submissions).
 The day ends with a reception ("Liver Rounds") in the Faculty Club to further promote networking and fellowship amongst the housestaff and faculty.
 Grand Rounds delivered Friday morning by an esteemed and prominent researcher (guest judge) within the world of medicine.

 In support of your scholarly achievements and to enable the extension and publication of your work, as Seldin Scholar or Foster Fellows the resident/fellow – faculty mentor collaborative teams will receive modest financial recognition.
 This is made possible by way of a generous gift to UTSW and the Department of Internal Medicine.